okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/sign-in-to-spa-embedded-widget/main/vue/intro.md

 If you don't have an existing Vue.js app, you can [create a new basic Vue.js app](#create-a-new-vue-js-app) from the Vue CLI.

-Integrate the Sign-In Widget to your Vue.js app to add Okta authentication:
+Integrate the Sign-In Widget to your Vue.js app to add Okta authentication with the following steps:

- * [Install dependencies](#install-dependencies): Install Okta libraries for your integration.
+ 1. [Install dependencies](#install-dependencies): Install Okta libraries for your integration.
- * [Load the Sign-In Widget](#load-the-sign-in-widget): Create the Sign-In Widget instance and a wrapper for the Widget to be rendered as a Vue.js component.
+ 2. [Load the Sign-In Widget](#load-the-sign-in-widget): Create the Sign-In Widget instance and a wrapper for the Widget to be rendered as a Vue.js component.
- * [Create routes](#create-routes): Create the routes for your app.
+ 3. [Create routes](#create-routes): Create the routes for your app.
- * [Connect the routes](#connect-the-routes): Connect your routes to the appropriate components.
+ 4. [Connect the routes](#connect-the-routes): Connect your routes to the appropriate components.
- * When you are done integrating the Sign-In Widget to your Vue.js app, [start your app](#start-your-app) to test your creation.
+ 5. When you are done integrating the Sign-In Widget to your Vue.js app, [start your app](#start-your-app) to test your creation.
 Sign in with an [existing user from your Okta org](/docs/guides/quickstart/cli/main/#add-a-user-using-the-admin-console).

 See [Run the sample Vue.js app](#run-the-sample-vue-js-app) for an example of a simple embedded authentication Vue.js app that uses the Okta libraries.

+> **Note**: These steps are described in the linked sections of this guide.